Regulations (Standards - 29 CFR) - Table of Contents|

 When cylinders are transported by vehicle, they shall be secured in position.

+Valve protection caps shall not be used for lifting cylinders from one vertical position to another.
 Bars shall not be used under valves or valve protection caps to pry cylinders loose when frozen.
 Warm, not boiling, water shall be used to thaw cylinders loose.